If you do not see your specific question below, please contact us.

 Question-What's the first step to getting a license in Maine?

-Answer-You must sucessfully complete the 55-hour Sales Agent Course, then sucessfully pass the Sales Agent State Exam.
-We offer the required 55-hour course ($395.00 including books).
-Within this course you will have 3-4 quizzes, homework and a final exam.
-Based on your grades you must pass this course with a grade of 75% or better.
-You will have 1 year in which to then pass the state exam with a grade of 75% or better.
-You will have one year after that in which you need to find an agency to work with and you can apply for the sales agent license.
+Answer-You must first successfully complete the 55-hour Sales Agent Course, then successfully pass the Sales Agent State Exam.
+We offer the required Sales Agent course.
+You must pass this course with a grade of 75% or better.
+You will then have one year in which to pass the state exam with a grade of 75% or better.
+After passing the state exam you will have one year to affiliate with a real estate company and apply for the Sales Agent license with the state.

-Question-What would be my next step after that?
+Question-What would be my next step after acquiring my Sales Agent license?

-Answer-The sales agent license is a 2-year license only.
-If you are going to stay in the business then you must upgrade to an associate broker license.
+Answer-The Sales Agent license is a two-year license only.
+If you are going to stay in the business then you must upgrade to an Associate Broker license.
 You do this by taking and passing the 60-hour Associate Broker course.
 You must also complete the Documented Field Experience Form.
-Once this is done your sales agent license can be upgraded to an associate broker license at the end of the 2 year sales agent license.
+Once this is done your Sales Agent license can be upgraded to an Associate Broker license at the end of your 2 year Sales Agent period.